forcedotcom/salesforcedx-vscode/docs/_articles/en/apex/replay-debugger.md

 Keep these considerations and known issues in mind when working with Apex Replay Debugger.

-- Before you start using the debugger, make sure that the version of the `.cls` or `.trigger` file you used to generate the log that you're debugging, is the same as the file you're working with.
-Otherwise, not all breakpoints will be hit during debugging.
+- To hit all the breakpoints correctly when you launch the replay debugger from a log file, make sure that the `.cls` or `.trigger` file you used to generate the log is identical to the file with which you're working.
 - You can use this debugger only in your orgs.
 ISV customer debugging is unavailable in Apex Replay Debugger.
 To debug customers’ orgs, use [ISV Customer Debugger](./en/apex/isv-debugger).
 - You can replay only one debug log at a time.
 This limitation can make it difficult to debug asynchronous Apex, which produces multiple debug logs.
 - Be sure to start a debugging session soon after uploading your checkpoints, because checkpoints expire after 30 minutes.